MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-authentication/getting-started.md

 The no-code authentication path, _[Easy Auth](/azure/app-service/overview-authentication-authorization)_, means the hosting environment manages the authentication for your app.

-1. Create you hosting resource, such as an Azure web app or Azure function app.
+1. Create your hosting resource, such as an Azure web app or Azure function app.
 1. Enable Easy Auth by adding Authentication to your hosting resource.
 The process creates the app registration for you.
 1. If you only need to use authentication as a barrier to entry for your app, you are done.
 If your app needs to access other resources on behalf of the user or service, continue with MSAL integration.